Precautions for Coronavirus (COVID-19)

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Wear cloth face coverings in public settings
+- Wear masks or face coverings in public.

 Clean and disinfect